Proton Therapy vs. Traditional Radiation

-For men with prostate cancer, the side effects of conventional radiation treatment (including CyberKnife/SBRT) can have important quality of life implications—particularly relating to urinary, gastrointestinal, and erectile function—as the organs controlling these functions also receive a lot of unnecessary radiation.
+For men with prostate cancer, the side effects of conventional radiation treatment (including CyberKnife/SBRT) can have important quality of life implications—especially relating to urinary, gastrointestinal, and erectile function—as the organs controlling these functions also receive a lot of unnecessary radiation.
 Alternatively, proton therapy delivers considerably less radiation to healthy organs and tissues resulting in less frequent and/or less severe side effects, and often no side effects at all.

 Proton therapy is particularly beneficial for men with high-risk prostate cancer that has spread or is at risk of spreading to the lymph nodes.
 Compared to conventional treatment, proton therapy can deliver high radiation doses to the lymph nodes while better sparing the healthy bowel and bladder.